 Now it must be good quality because it’s made in the UK, or so the saying goes.
 Actually: a lot of mattresses are made in the UK (surprisingly) and not all of them are that good.

 This mattress collection features natural materials including wool, cotton, fine cashmere and silk.
 These luxury layers of comfort are nestled on top of high-quality pocket springs for unrivalled support in a range of firmness ratings to suit you.

 It’s no-flip which avoids a pain in the bum but you should occasionally turn it and you’ve got handles stitched into the side to make the process a little easier.

-5. The best all-rounder – Nectar Memory Foam
+5. Nectar Sleep Memory Foam

-If you want to buy from a known brand, and market leader, then Nectar are the mattress that you need.
-The Nectarsleep (as it’s sometimes called) mattress is the only memory foam mattress I’ve ever come across that comes with a 365-night trial.
+The Nectar Sleep (as it’s sometimes called) mattress is the only memory foam mattress I’ve ever come across that comes with a 365-night trial.
 When you consider most mattresses only become truly “broken in” after the first couple of months or so, and possibly longer, that extra time is extremely valuable for finding out how your mattress will feel in the long term.

 It’s also available within 3-5 working days currently, unlike other brands which have a much longer lead time for delivery in the UK.